faridEsnaashari/twitter/README.md

 **Description:** With this method you can delete a specific twitt using twitt_id

 **Requst parameters:**
+- **In header:**
+    - Authorization:
+    - required: YES
+    - Description: The signin_token you get use /verifycode route.
+You should use this token with "Bearer " text first of it.
+Becarefull of sapace after Bearer text.
+    - example: "Bearer eyJhbGciOiJIUzI1NiJ9.Mg.ikcgElRKwoqfHe4I1YP7xtaDuWigSqt-jeDuyqZ3NHw"

 - **In query:**
     - twitt_id:
     - required: YES
     - type: string
     - Description: Id of the twitt you want to delete it.
     - example: "10"
 **Response body:**
 - Status code: 200
     - description: If there is no problem, the server return this object as response: